 - Visitors/Volunteers without a Raptor ID sticker will be redirected to the front office by a school staff member.

-- Visitors are not required to show proof of vaccination or a negative COVID test.
+- Volunteers and Visitors are not required to show proof of vaccination or a negative COVID test.

 Pick-up/Drop-Off at Elementary Schools